harshita2201301024/obsidian/data/Office Work/Smart POA.md

 Chandra told me to connect with tejas regarding some design change on tab change it is persisting data
 Change Search API
+Some Dashboard changes chandra told some issue from backoffice approval